List of pigeon breeds

-This is an alphabetical list of pigeon breeds.
-Pigeons and doves are members of the bird family Columbidae.
-Doves tend to be smaller and pigeons larger, although this distinction is not consistently applied.
+Pigeon Breeds

-The birds listed here are breeds of the domestic pigeon (Columba livia domestica).
-Other Columbidae species (e.g., the domesticated Barbary dove, Streptopelia risoria) have been developed into breeds, but these are generally simple colour variations.
-See also List of Columbidae species.
+This is an alphabetical list of pigeon breeds; these are exclusively breeds of the domestic pigeon (Columba livia domestica).
+Other Columbidae species (e.g., the Barbary dove, Streptopelia risoria) have been domesticated and developed into breeds, but these are generally simple colour variations of the plumage.

+Sometimes breeds of pigeons are known by two or more names.
+When this occurs, Breeds in the list use a common name followed by an = sign and the (AKA) also known as name.
+In depth descriptions of the breed, are often linked to the list.